haddenkim/hush/README.md

 Hush renders static scenes with an interactive camera.
 Hush includes a simple GUI to change strategies and settings for rendering and denoising.

-Initially written for the final project of an undergraduate computer graphics course, Hush is a project to guide my self-education in rendering.
+Hush is a project to learn and implement path tracing and denoising concepts.

 ## TODO / Features
 * Rendering Strategies